|31st December |

 The computer games trade group, Entertainment and Leisure Software Publisher's Association (ELSPA) has responded to a private member's bill presented by Julian Brazier MP.

 entertainment industry, ELSPA said in a statement: The correct classification of computer games made for adult consumption - covered by the BBFC - is of the utmost importance to the computer games industry.

-ELSPA is requesting a meeting with Brazier to ensure that the bill takes their concerns into account.
+meeting with Brazier to ensure that the bill takes their concerns into account.

 The UK parliament's Culture, Media and Sport Committee has announced a new inquiry into the potential risks from harmful material on the Internet and in videogames.

 consumers, including children and young people, and the economy by technologies such as the Internet, videogames and mobile phones.

 At the same time, it will look at potential risks to consumers from exposure to harmful content on the Internet or

 The committee is particularly interested in the potential risks posed by "cyberbullying" according to a

 While the CMS Committee will accept responses to the Byron Review, it intends that its inquiry be broader in scope as it will examine the impact of content on consumers in

 Submissions are due by the end of January, with oral evidence sessions planned for February and March of 2008.

 in August 2007 after a series of YouTube videos highlighting youth violence:

 John Whittingdale, the chairman of the cross-party Commons culture, media and sport select committee said he was "very

 including scenes with guns -on the internet has grown since the shooting of Rhys Jones in Croxteth.

-And again the inquiry was mentioned in the
+And again the inquiry was mentioned in the Telegraph

 A teenager who boasted of his criminal exploits on Bebo has been handed an anti-social behaviour order.
 The 17-year-old, from Norfolk, posted comments and photographs on the social networking site

 glorifying his criminal exploits including drug-taking, according to the police.